Send the link below via email or IMCopy

 Later Romantic poets were creating new and innovative styles all their own

-While American poets tended to imitate English traditions, American novelists did exactly the opposite
+While early American poets tended to imitate English traditions, American novelists did exactly the opposite

 American novelists found themselves with a world of possibilities in the new American landscape